These VPN apps for android are your best bet to surf the web anonymously from your Smartphone.

 NordVPN app does avery good job to keep mobile traffic secure.
 An easy to use interface, many servers it’s performance goes to a satisfactory level.
 The best thing about the provider is they don’t keep any logs of user’s behavior.

 NordVPN offers monthly, half-yearly and yearly subscription plans.
-While the monthly subscription cost a little too much, users can opt to a six-month or yearly plan to get more discopunted prices.
-You can still get a 7 day free trial.
+While the monthly subscription cost a little too much, users can opt to a six-month or yearly plan to get more discounted prices.
+You can still get a 7-day free trial.

 While it took some digging to find the top choices for the Best VPN for Android, any of the apps on our list will mask your identity to a degree on your mobile devices.
 They will all be limited to an extent, however, as nothing is foolproof and common sense is always your first line of defense.